azazazo/azazazo.github.io/content/about.md

 - Algebraic geometry

 # Contact
-I'm pretty active on Discord and Twitter, but no guarantees as to whether I'll respond (I'll try my best)
+I'm not a very social person, and I have trouble talking to others.
+If you still want to talk to me, I'm pretty active on Discord and Twitter, but no guarantees as to whether I'll respond (I'll try my best)
 - Discord: azazazo
 - Twitter: @azazazazazo